 - Currently enrolled in a NYS EMT-Basic class (see EMT classes at MCC)

 - Have plans to enroll in a NYS EMT-Basic class within the next 3 months

-Henrietta Ambulance does not offer EMT training classes through our agency.
+CHS Healthcare does not offer EMT training classes through our agency.
 You must obtain your New York State certification from an approved EMT-Basic program such as Monroe Community College (MCC).
-However, through MCC, they do occasionally host an EMT class in the Henrietta Ambulance Training Center.
+However, through MCC, they do occasionally host an EMT class in the CHS Healthcare Training Center.
 For more information about how to get your NYS EMT certification through MCC, contact them at (585) 753-3800.

 For more information on becoming an EMT in New York State, click here.

 There are other requirements prior to becoming a medic.
 You must possess a current CPR card (BLS for the Healthcare provider) and complete training on other topics including HIPAA, Bloodborne Pathogens, Child Protection, NIMS and HAZMAT.

 Our training department offers all new members an extensive and detailed training manual that details the specific requirements for clearing as a medic at CHS Healthcare.
 The program is broken down into “levels” that allow you to start out small and grow through the levels as you gain knowledge and confidence.